mckuhei/ShowSpawnTime/README.md

 (if you installed ShowSpawnTime, you can edit ZombiesAutoSplits's HUD with ShowSpawnTime's /ssthud command, and edit their HUDs together.)

 [**Download ZombiesAutoSplits by Seosean**](https://github.com/Seosean/ZombiesAutoSplits/releases/download/1.2/ZombiesAutoSplits-1.2.jar)
+· ZombiesAutoSplits by Seosean 1.2 update: Add compatibility for ShowSpawnTime 2.0.0.

 ****
 ## Updates Logs